SinaMajdieh/Sorts/README.md

 ## Quick Sort
 Using Quick Sort algorith to sort the array bot ascending and descending by giving Ascending parameter false or true.
-You can pass int array or float64 array to QuickSort.
+You can pass int array or float64 array to QuickSort function.
 This function does NOT affect the array and returns a []float64 slice.

 You can use it like this: